 Later, I learned a little tip from my friendly, longtime exterminator.
 He said when getting rid of ants, it's better to spray the invaders with Windex, rather than bug spray.
-The Windex brings about the same results, and it's less toxic to humans.
+The Windex brings about the same results, and it's slightly less toxic to humans.

-This is of particular importance if ants invade your kitchen (as these food foragers are known to do).
+This is of particular value if ants invade your kitchen (as these food foragers are known to do).
 I mean think about it.
 Do you really want toxic pesticides covering the surfaces where you cook and eat?

 Windex is also convenient, especially in sudden emergencies.
 Most people already have a bottle of the blue stuff laying around the house.
 Why make a trip to the store to buy a bottle of bug spray when there's already a solution available?

 Added bonus: While it may not alleviate your murderous guilt, spraying Windex to get rid of ants sure does help keep your surfaces shiny and clean.
 It's a win-win.